-- 1. The Executive Board of the clean development mechanism (CDM) (hereinafter referred to as the Board), at its 89th meeting, considered the concept note on the "Exploration of methodological options for developing 'agriculture CDM'" and requested the SSC WG, in consultation with the MP, and the secretariat, to initiate the work on the proposed revisions of approved methodologies (i.e. AMS-III.BK, AMS-III.Y and AMS-III.F).
-The work shall be led by the SSC WG, with input given by the MP. - 2.
+- 1. The Executive Board of the clean development mechanism (CDM) (hereinafter referred to as the Board), at its 89th meeting, considered the concept note on the "Exploration of methodological options for developing 'agriculture CDM'" and requested the Small-Scale Working Group (SSC WG), in consultation with the Methodologies Panel (MP), and the secretariat, to initiate the work on the proposed revisions of approved methodologies (i.e. AMS-III.BK, AMS-III.Y and AMS-III.F).
+The work is led by the SSC WG, with input provided by the MP. - 2.
 The methodology AMS-III.Y comprises technologies and measures that avoid or reduce methane production from anaerobic wastewater treatment systems and anaerobic manure management systems, through removal of (volatile) solids from the wastewater or manure slurry stream.
 The separated solids shall be further treated, used or disposed in a manner resulting in lower methane emissions.